AQUARIUM SALTWATER (MARINE) BASICS.

 [1] FILTRATION; Good filtration is a must for a successful marine aquarium.
 There are many different filters available too.

 Canister filters are good for their capacity, but can become Nitrate factories is not rinsed very regularly.
-I do not recommend Fluvals due to their poor impeller design.
-Via Aqua.
-Eheim, Jebo, and Magnum are the ones I recommend.

 Wet/Dry filters are good, but usually are poor mechanical filters.
 The bio ball media in them also should be rinsed regularly in de-chlorinated water to prevent a buildup of organic material, increasing nitrates.